ktekinay/JSONItem_MTC/README.md

 - Some error messages will be different within this class than the native class.

+- The native class will raise an exception when loading a string that has an escaped character other than one of the "approved" characters.
+This class will accept any escaped character.

 - As of Xojo 2014r21, ToString is significantly faster in this class than the native version.

 ##License